fred-lev/k8s-lab/README.md

 This repo is using GH Actions to execute [super-linter](https://github.com/github/super-linter).

-The goal here is mostly to lint the ansible (YAML), terraform(HCL) and markdown files in the repo using:
+I am mostly interested in linting the ansible (YAML), terraform(HCL) and markdown files in the repo using:

 - ansible-lint
 - markdownlint